 Perfectly put, in 140 characters or less.
 And yes, you heard me right: Salman Rushdie is on Twitter (@SalmanRushdie).
 A little over a month ago, he joined the Twitterverse, and hasn’t looked back since.
-He even started a successful hashtag #LiterarySmackdowns, where he pits two authors against one another and has his followers submit who their favorite is.
+He even started a successful hashtag #LiterarySmackdowns, where he pits two authors against one another and has his followers submit a vote for their favorite of the two.
 Along with commenting back to many of the voters’ tweets, he then announces who the winner is a day later.
 So far Sylvia Plath defeated her hubby Ted Hughes, Charles Dickens unsurprisingly crushed George Eliot, Hemingway beat Fitzgerald, Dostoevsky beat Tolstoy, and Lawrence Sterne trounced Samuel Richardson by such a substantial margin immediately after Rushdie posted the duel that he ended up calling the contest early with Sterne as the obvious winner.

 Whether tweeting a short message to his followers, writing an award-winning novel, or translating a book of his to the screen (which he’s currently doing for the first time with the upcoming film version of his novel Midnight’s Children), he is certainly a writer who speaks truth to power.
 The fatwa on his life proves that if you’re going to tell someone the truth, even if you make them laugh, as Wilde suggests–which Rushdie’s novels surely make any educated reader do–they might still want to kill you.
 But fatwa or no fatwa, Rushdie continues to be a fearless voice in an age overrun by fear.